 There are 28 verses that declare the day precedes the night.

-Then Abram was taken outside and told to count the stars, with the promise “so shall thy seed be.”
+Abram is then brought outside and commanded to look toward heaven and number the stars, receiving the promise, “So shall thy seed be.”

-This covenant with Abram was made during the start of what would become the beginning of the year, more specifically on what would become the 14th day of the first month, which was later known as Passover.
+This covenant took place at the time that would later be identified as the beginning of the year, specifically on what would become the fourteenth day of the first month (Abib), the day later known as Passover.

-Then it states in Genesis 15:12 that Abram fell into a deep sleep, induced by God, when the sun was going down.
-Abram received a vision telling him that his descendants would be foreigners and pilgrims in a land that does not belong to them for 400 years.
+Genesis 15:12 records that as the sun was going down, Abram fell into a deep sleep induced by God.
+During this time, Abram received a vision revealing that his descendants would be strangers and afflicted in a land not their own for four hundred years.

 Genesis 15:17 And it came to pass, that, when the sun went down, and it was dark, behold a smoking furnace, and a burning lamp that passed between those pieces (sacrificial animals from v9).

-Abram performed his part of the covenant during the 'light season'.
+Abram performed his portion of the covenant during the 'light season'.

-Yahweh performed His part of the covenant during the 'night season'.
+Yahweh performed His portion of the covenant during the 'night season'.

 This two-part covenant took place on the SAME (24 hour cycle) DAY.